If you are considering renting a car, there are a number of reputable car rental companies to choose from in the vicinity of Kyoto Station.

 Nippon Rent-a-car at Kyoto Station

-Of these, Nissan, Toyota, Nippon and Times have websites and information in English (see above).
+Most of the major companies listed above provide English-language pages or shop-finders.
 Before deciding whether or not to rent a car though, there are a number of things you need to consider.

 Toyota Car Rental at Kyoto Station